6 Ways to Manage SAD (and 4 to Skip), According to a Mental Health Expert

 5. Spending More Time Outside

 Heading outdoors isn't considered to be an official treatment for SAD.
-But it should still be a part of your seasonal plan, since exposure to more natural light can give you an emotional lift (even when it's cloudy), according to the Mayo Clinic.
+But it should still be a part of your seasonal plan, because exposure to more natural light can give you an emotional lift (even when it's cloudy), according to the Mayo Clinic.

 "It's not the answer to everything, but it also helps make sure you're not just working inside or being on your phone all day," Gershkovich says.